 Audit Trails: Complete history or log of any activity being performed on a document such as creation, modification, deletion, and so forth.

 Multiple Capture Methods: Scanning (Multi-function device, Mobile cameras), Document Imaging (Tiff, JPEG, PDF, GIF), Forms Processing, Recognition using world-class OCR, Bar code.

-Administration: Ability to manage all your enterprise content, security, document types, metadata, and search using one portal.
+Administration: Ability to manage all your enterprise content, security, document types, and search using one portal.

 Business Process Management

 The business process management module will give your organization the ability to start automating vital processes with an ultimate goal of improving accountability, productivity, and efficiency.

 The solution should provide the ability to automate business processes using low code business process automation capabilities.

 - Visual Workflow Designer: The ability to model your organizations’ internal processes without the need to be an IT expert (low code).